 Issues with Sanskrit

-This ought to be taken into consideration in contexts such as workplace practices.
+This ought to be taken into consideration in contexts such as workplace practice.
 The introduction of Sanskrit, without any consideration to its historical usage, automatically stands the risk of unintentionally appropriating a culture and its history.

-With this in mind, where yoga has very defined hierarchal structures as part of its application, perhaps chanting and Sanskrit prayer are best left at the proverbial office doors.
+With all this in mind, where yoga has very defined hierarchal structures as part of its application, perhaps chanting and Sanskrit prayer are best left at the proverbial office doors.